Structural Support

 For any gable roof built with traditional rafter construction, outward thrust force occurs at low ends of rafters.This can be visualized by considering that rafters forming the two roof slopes try to flatten when subjected to downward load on the roof.
 Unless there is resistance to outward (lateral) movement, low ends of rafters will move outward horizontally, resulting in collapse of the roof.

 The only way that low ends of rafters can move outward is if high ends also move downward.
 Therefore, if high ends of rafters are supported to prevent downward movement, low ends will not move outward.
+However, be aware that downward deflection of ridge beam results in essentially same amount of outward lateral movement at low ends of rafters, as long as such movement can occur.
+Providing adequate stiffness for ridge beam is therefore important to limit such outward movement.

 High ends of rafters will not move downward if support is provided (at high ends) that can resist force from applied roof loads.
 Such support could be provided by a wall or ridge beam.